vpkshirsagar/MaverickSnipeShot/index.md

 # 2. About the Data
 Kaggle has so much interesting datasets to work on.
 I was searching for a large and interesting dataset so that I can put in my knowledge and skills acquired from the course to analyze by querying the Bigdata and visualizing the same.
 Here you can see the data.
 The NYC Department of Finance collects data on every parking ticket issued in NYC (~10M per year!).
 This data is made publicly available to aid in ticket resolution and to guide policymakers.

+Here is what the data looks like before filtering

 There are four .CSV files, covering Aug 2013-June 2017.
 The files are roughly organized by fiscal year (July 1 - June 30) with the exception of the initial dataset.
 I have considered the following features from the dataset.